💎 Challenge 05: Create a CI/CD workflow to deploy the shared Azure resources of the SCM sample application 💎

 workflow_dispatch:

-it is possible to trigger the workflow
+With the trigger workflow_dispatchit is possible to trigger the workflow manually.

 The workflows consists of three jobs: